'12 Days' ('12 Jours'): Film Review | Cannes 2017

 A cross between Depardon's Delits flagrants and The 10th Judicial Court: Judicial Hearings, which focused on French criminal law, and his 1988 film Urgences, which was also set in a psychiatric ward, this fascinating study of human behavior chronicles a legal procedure whereby individuals committed by force must appear before a judge within 12 days of their internment — thus the film's title — to determine whether or not they are fit for release.

-Rarely, if only in Urgences or classics like Frederick Wiseman's Titicut Follies or John Huston's Let There Be Light, has a filmmaker been able to document madness in such a direct way, with Depardon showing extreme compassion in how he captures his patients as they pour their hearts out to the judge.
+Rarely, if only in Urgences or classics like Frederick Wiseman's Titicut Follies or John Huston's Let There Be Light, has a filmmaker been able to document madness in such a direct way, with Depardon showing extreme compassion in how he captures patients pouring their hearts out to the judge, in a sort of legal confessional.
 These people may be deeply disturbed, but they come across as highly empathetic and even quite funny despite the very dark lives they lead.
 Screening in Cannes' Official Selection, this quietly riveting film deserves, like most of Depardon's work, to be seen by wider audiences.

 By keeping the camera focused on the faces of patients and judges alike, Depardon — working again with sound recordist and producer Claudine Nougaret — reveals shreds of humanity, and even moments of hilarity, in these closed-door sessions.
-And as much as the patients are clearly in need of assistance (almost all of them have their sentences prolonged), they reveal a certain grasp on reality, as well as an understanding of how they may come across to us "normal" folk.
+And as much as the patients are clearly in need of assistance (almost all of them have their sentences prolonged by the judge), they reveal a certain grasp on reality, as well as an understanding of their conditions vis-a-vis the rest of society.
 "You have psychiatric problems, you know?" a judge says to a young man at one point, to which he responds: "Isn't that sort of the case with everyone?"

 While most of 12 Days is set indoors, Depardon occasionally takes his camera outside for a few beautifully photographed sequences of the hospital grounds and surrounding landscape.
 Accompanied by the music of Oscar-winner Alexandre Desplat, these scenes serve as a counterpoint to the stark atmosphere within the ward, where heavily medicated patients wander around like zombies or scream from behind closed doors.
 The more we see of the outside world, the more we know why these people want to be set free.